-Providing secondary education students with books and backpacks. and other school supplies.
-In 1996 three Rotarians, one each from RC Canby, RC Lake Oswego, and RC Portland first visited a village called San Rafael Pacaya Uno 4.2 miles outside of the southwestern town of Coatepegue, Guatemala.
+We do this by providing secondary education students with books and backpacks, and other school supplies.
+It all started in 1996, when three Rotarians, one each from RC Canby, RC Lake Oswego, and RC Portland first visited a village called San Rafael Pacaya Uno 4.2 miles outside of the southwestern town of Coatepeque, Guatemala.

 It took over an hour to traverse a rutted road to meet with villagers and their local Mayor (whose office was in a one room jail).
 Villagers wanted to talk about their need for clean water.
 With that request came the first project in Guatemala for the three District 5100 clubs.
-On that visitation day, the three Rotarians visited the local elementary school where now sits the elementary school with village children attending first through sixth grade.
-Besides clean water, parents wanted to know if Rotarians could help with educating their youth beyond sixth grade.
-Ultimately, the school called San Rafael Pacaya Uno houses elementary children in the morning and secondary education students (7th, 8th, and 9th grades) in the afternoon.
+On that visitation day, the three Rotarians visited the local elementary school where village children were attending first through sixth grade.
+Besides clean water, village parents wanted to know if Rotarians could help with educating their youth beyond sixth grade.
+As a result of that request, the school called San Rafael Pacaya Uno now houses elementary children in the morning and secondary education students (7th, 8th, and 9th grades) in the afternoon.

-Since those early days, our District 5100 clubs along with the RC Coatepeque Rotarians have provided the village with clean water through a water tower and the municipality hooking up a water distribution system to village adobe homes.
+Since those early days, our District 5100 clubs along with the RC Coatepeque Rotarians, have provided the village with clean water through a water tower and the municipality provides a water distribution system to village adobe homes.
 The school now has had fresh paint several times, a principal’s office with teacher storage units, a play area with a basketball court, and latrines (now in the process of being greatly upgraded).
 The original Rotarians and clubs insisted on scholarships going to both boys and girls (50-50).
-In the first year there were 6 boys and 4 girls.
+In the first year, there were 6 boys and 4 girls.
 Since then, half of the scholarship students have been girls.
 A female graduate of the first class is now a teacher at the school as are 5 other former students.

-Girls no longer get pregnant as young teenagers having to stay home to care for their child and siblings so that their mother can work.
-Boys are not just working in rubber plantations or as street vendors with their fathers at a young age.
-This successful education project has changed lives for small communities by creating opportunities for poor families by building a better future for students, their families, and their community.
+As a result of these efforts, many girls no longer get pregnant as young teenagers, having to stay home to care for their child and siblings so that their mother can work.
+Many boys are not just working in rubber plantations or as street vendors with their fathers at a young age.
+This successful education project has changed lives for the surrounding small communities by creating opportunities for poor families, building a better future for students, their families, and their community.

-This successful education project has changed lives for small communities by creating opportunities for poor families by building a better future for students, their families, and their community.

 For more information or if you would like to help support this effort please contact, John McGuire at 208-891-3198, or johnjmcg@q.com

 Our October meetings and topics are posted on our website and on Facebook, typically 2-3 days prior to the meeting.